Adam Beck: Biography

 Beck was born in Baden, Canada West to German immigrants, Jacob Beck and Charlotte Hespeler (sister of William and Jacob Hespeler).
 He was the great-great-grandson of Count Károly Andrássy de Csíkszentkirály et Krasznahorka (1723–1795).
 He attended school at the Rockwood Academy in Rockwood, Ontario.
 As a teenager he worked in his father's foundry, and later established a cigar-box manufacturing company in Galt (now Cambridge, Ontario) with his brother William.
 In 1885, he moved the company to London, Ontario, where it quickly flourished and established Beck as a wealthy and influential civic leader.

 He was also involved in horse breeding and racing, and at a horse show in 1897 he met Lilian Ottaway of Hamilton daughter of Cuthbert Ottaway and Marion Stinson.
 Lilian's mother, by then Marion Crerar, objected to their 21-year age difference – she was 19 and he 40 – as well as Beck's love of horse racing, which they felt would keep him away from home.
 Nevertheless, they were married on September 7, 1898.
 Beck named their London mansion Headley, after Lilian's parents' home in Surrey, England.
 In addition to horse breeding, for which he won numerous prizes, Beck was also associated with tennis and lawn bowling.

 Also in 1898, Beck ran for provincial legislature for the first time, but lost.
 In 1900, Beck founded the London Health Association, which would later develop into the University and Victoria Hospitals.
 In 1902, he was elected mayor of London and a few months later was elected to the Ontario legislature as the Conservative member from the London riding.
 He was re-elected mayor in 1903 and 1904 while simultaneously serving as a member of the provincial legislature (which is no longer permitted).
 Already a wealthy man, he donated his salary to charity while serving as mayor.
 In 1905, he was appointed minister without portfolio in the government of premier Sir James P. Whitney.

 Beck was an early and prominent advocate of publicly owned electricity grids, opposing the privately owned companies who he felt did not adequately serve the needs of the public.
-With the slogan "Power at Cost" and in Latin, "dona naturae pro populo sunt" ("the gifts of nature are for the public"), he convinced Premier Whitney to create a board of enquiry on the matter, with him as chairman.
-The enquiry suggested creating a municipally owned hydroelectric system, funded by the provincial government, and using water from Niagara Falls and other Ontario lakes and rivers.
+With the slogan "Power at Cost" and in Latin, "dona naturae pro populo sunt" ("the gifts of nature are for the public"), he convinced Premier Whitney to create a board of inquiry on the matter, with him as chairman.
+The inquiry suggested creating a municipally owned hydroelectric system, funded by the provincial government, and using water from Niagara Falls and other Ontario lakes and rivers.
 In 1906 Whitney appointed Beck the first chairman of the Hydro-Electric Power Commission.
 He was knighted by King George V in 1914 for his promotion of electricity and development of transmission lines.